top of page

 • Clearly communicate your company’s mission, values, and long-term vision.

-• Align job roles with a bigger impact to drive respective individual's contribution leveraging on their strengths
+• Align job roles with a bigger impact to drive individual contributions leveraging their strengths.

 • Use job ads and interviews to highlight culture and purpose, not just job tasks and benefits.